In this section:

 "I'd recommend looking through the sitters yourself and then contacting them, rather than posting a job, that way you can look at their reviews and credentials."

 - You need to be a member.
 Click HERE to join.

 - It may take 24-36 hours, longer at weekends.
 We have a dedicated moderator for nanny posts.

 - NOTE: If you specify that you are looking for a nanny who has received their Covid-19 vaccination, you must also disclose your family's vaccination status in your ISO post.

 SUBJECT: ISO PT Nanny starting September 2015

-We need a Part Time (2.5 days a week) nanny for our twin daughters (turning one at start date).
+We need a Part Time (2.5 days a week) nanny for our daughter (turning one at start date).
 The start date is after Labor Day.

 Days are Tuesday and Thursday from 8am-5pm, plus Friday morning, 8am-12pm).
 We are willing to make Friday a full day in exchange for some cleaning.
 Center Slope location.

 warm and loving